Changing Places provide suitable facilities for people who cannot use standard accessible toilets.

 - an automatic door with a clear opening of 950¬†mm at a minimum (1100 mm for beach and¬†lake¬†locations)

 - a privacy screen.

-Changing Places was launched in the UK in 2006 and there are now 540 Changing Places facilities across the UK.
+Changing Places was launched in the UK in 2006 and as of today there are¬†1625 Changing Places facilities across the UK.
 They have been placed in key public spaces such as shopping centres, large railway stations, leisure complexes such as aquatic facilities, and recreational and sporting complexes such as the zoo and football stadiums.

 In 2011, Maroondah City Council, approached the UK for permission to use the Changing Places logo and develop design specifications relevant to Australia.

 In 2014, the first Changing Places in Australia opened at Ringwood Lake.

 Since then the initiative has gone from strength to strength in Australia with the inclusion of Changing Places across the country.
 To find your nearest toilet click here.

 In 2019, the Australian Building Codes Board released the National Construction Code 2019, which now requires Accessible Adult Change facilities (based on Changing Places designs) to be included in certain classes of public buildings.